AlQattana/smart_methods/Task1/README.md

 # Task 1

-this is my first task in smart methods internship.
+This is my first task in smart methods internship.

 ## Setup